bluehousegroup/composer-wp-pro-plugins/README.md

 ### WP All Import Pro Add-Ons

-You can use any WP All Import Pro add-on by simply adding it's slug like so:
+You can use any WP All Import Pro add-on by simply adding its slug like so:

 `bluehousegroup/<plugin-slug>`